The Circuit, Brisbane Airport, QLD 4008

 Pre-booked guided tours and some general access // Bus Loop

-Today, Brisbane Airport is the third busiest by passenger numbers, serving over 22.6 million travelers in FY24.
-The airport operates 24/7 and connects to 32 international destinations, 62 domestic destinations and connects regional Queenslanders with world-class medical services in Brisbane through critical aeromedical services like Royal Flying Doctor Service and LifeFlight.
-BNE is more than just an airport, over 600+ businesses are located at the precinct employing over 20,000 people, making Brisbane Airport an essential employment hub for our city and state.
+Today, Brisbane Airport is the third busiest in Australia by passenger numbers, serving more than 22.6 million travellers in FY24.
+The airport operates 24/7, connecting to 32 international and 62 domestic destinations, and links regional Queenslanders with world-class medical services in Brisbane through critical aeromedical partners including the Royal Flying Doctor Service and LifeFlight.
+BNE is more than just an airport: over 600 businesses are located at the precinct, employing more than 20,000 people and making Brisbane Airport an essential employment hub for our city and state.

 Future BNE